 Check with your local food banks, shelters, elementary schools, Church nurseries and pre-schools.
 Tissues run out rather quickly in schools and teachers are stretched to provide so many other supplies.
 Deployed troops could use them as well.
 Consider slipping a handkerchief into a card for a senior in a nursing home.
-ALSO: Currently there are many local programs that are collecting items to send to churches in Texas to distribute to Hurricane victims.

 - Carolina Wildlife Center (yes! even wildlife rescues need tissues!)